 Imaging Analysis of SINEUPs by Semi-automated Detection Method

-Wash cells with 0.5 mL of PBS.
+Wash cells with 0.5 mL of PBS for one well of a 24 well-plate.

-Add 2.0 μg of Hoechst 33342 (see Table of Materials) (dissolving in 500 μL of PBS) to each well of the 24-well plate and incubate cells at 37 °C for 20 min to stain the nucleus.
+Add 2.0 μg of Hoechst 33342 (see Table of Materials) (dissolving in 500 μL of PBS) to each well of the 24 well-plate and incubate cells at 37 °C for 20 min to stain the nucleus.

 Measure Hoechst stained cells to count the total number of cells at a blue emission maximum of 461 nm, and intensity of green fluorescence to count number of GFP positive cells at a green emission maximum of 510 nm by using a high-throughput micro-well image cytometer (see Table of Materials).
 Analyze protein up-regulatory effect of the SINEUPs by calculating GFP integrated intensity, which is the sum of all pixel intensities displaying signal in segmented objects calculated for each channel, using Imaging software29.